[Please visit my List of Arguments for the complete list of global warming issues and talking points.]

 When reading through their arguments, there are a few points to keep in consideration:

 Political ideology is very important to Skeptics, who tend to be conservatives.

 Big picture, little picture

 Also referred to as taking out of context or “cherry picking”.
 This is usually done by picking a select date from a temperature chart or a specific region from a portion of the earth in order to give a false impression about the evidence in general.
 The big picture must first be taken into account before the little picture can be understood.

 Skeptics habitually state the exact opposite of what scientists say.
 When scientists say “white” Skeptics do not say “yellow” or “orange”, they say “black”.
 When scientists say “A” Skeptics do not say “G” or “P”, they say “Z”.
 There is nothing so minor that scientists say that they won’t contradict.

 Most Skeptics tend to be politically conservative.
 Conspiracies are a common theme amongst conservatives and Skeptics are no exception.

 In the imagination of most Skeptics, there is a conspiracy among scientists to bring about a global Socialist dictatorship and that somehow the solutions to human-caused global warming are part of that agenda.

 A Gish Gallop is a tactic famously used by creationist Duane Gish in his debates with those who believe in evolution.
 A Gish Gallop involves making so many statements in such a short period of time that the opponent cannot respond to all of them.

-In principle, it takes only 5-10 seconds to utter a falsehood but it may take 2-3 minutes or more to make a complete rebuttal.
-It would thus be easy to state half a dozen falsehoods in a minute’s time, which means it would take perhaps half an hour to respond to them all.
+In principle, it takes only 5-10 seconds to utter a falsehood but it may take 2-4 minutes or more to make a complete rebuttal.
+It would thus be easy to state half a dozen falsehoods in a minute’s time, which means it may take perhaps half an hour to make a full response to all of them.
 Since this is impractical, it prevents the other party from responding to all the points that were made.